Codecademy/docs/content/language-agnostic/encyclopedia/what-is-artificial-intelligence.md

   - "https://www.codecademy.com/learn/paths/build-deep-learning-models-with-tensorflow"
 ---

-Artificial Intelligence (AI) is both a field of study of intelligent agents, and a reference to said intelligent agents themselves.
-These intelligent agents consist of any device designed to achieve some goal, receive information from its environment as input and output a response that maximizes success of achieving said goal.
-Currently, AI can be categorized into three groups, narrow, general, and super artificial intelligences.
+Artificial Intelligence (AI) refers to both the study of intelligent agents and to the intelligent agents themselves.
+An "intelligent agent" is any device designed to achieve some goal, receive information from its environment as input and output a response that maximizes success of achieving said goal.

+Currently, AI can be categorized into three groups: narrow, general, and super artificial intelligences.

 ### AI Categories